benhutchins/dyngoose/docs/MagicSearch.md

 ### `query.startAt(key)`

-In the event there are more documents to query in a previous response, Dyngoose will return a `.lastEvaluatedKey` property on the `Dyngoose.Results` response.
+In the event there are more documents to query in a previous response, Dyngoose will return a `.lastEvaluatedKey` property on the `Dyngoose.Output` response.
 You can pass that object into this method to further query documents in your table.

 ```typescript
 const search = await Cat.search()